 Welcome to the official Southwest Missouri Regional Skywarn website.
 The NØNWS Repeater is the official Skywarn Repeater System for Southwest Missouri.
 During severe weather outbreaks, we ask that all stations yield to net control and try to keep transmission lengths to a minimum.

 If you witness severe weather and would like to report it on the air, please give your call sign and ask for net control.

 The opportunity to improve coverage of the Buffalo Repeater at 147.180 MHz. by moving onto the KRBK tower didn’t exist last summer when we budgeted the move to the city’s forthcoming replacement water tower.
-The need to construct our own repeater building is new, and this is the reason why we must raise an additional $1,000.
+The need to construct our own repeater building is new, and this is the reason why we were required to raise the additional $1,000.
 We are very grateful to everyone who donated the initial $5,000 during 2016 and early 2017!
 Without you, this exciting new opportunity would not be possible.
 And, because of you, the antenna and coaxial hardline has already been installed! (photo to the left shows our side-mounted antenna on the KRBK-DT Polk, MO tower).
-Once again, we are reaching out to you, the amateur radio community, so that we can bridge this gap to provide funding to complete this project.
-Please click here to visit our Donate page.
-Thank you for your generosity and for making this possible!
+Once again, we reached out to you, the amateur radio community of Southwest Missouri, and you came through for us.
+We are blessed!
+Thank you!